 - Add customized business rules triggered by actions within Asana

-Admins can view the list of Service Accounts in the Organization settings at any time, and rename or deauthorize accounts that are no longer needed.
+Super Admins can view the list of Service Accounts through the Apps tab of their Admin Console at any time and rename or deauthorize accounts that are no longer needed.
 You can provide Service Accounts with a name and profile picture, and action items as you would from a normal user account.

 Use Service Account tokens as organization-level substitutes for Personal Access Tokens.

 To add a Service Account:

 - Click the Apps tab from with your Admin Console